avinash-7562/devops-learning/README.md

 # devops-learning
-Repository documenting my DevOps learning journey and hands-on practice.
+Repository documenting my DevSecOps learning journey and hands-on practice.

 My goal is to build strong fundamentals and gain hands-on experience with DevOps tools, workflows, and real-world practices.